davxy/datawok-posts/drafts/10-public-key-crypto-intro.md

 about discrete logarithm (with exponentiation computed in modular arithmetic).

 This one-way function is used by some well known cryptographic schemes:
-- *Elgamal* encryption and digital signature
+- *ElGamal* encryption and digital signature
 - *Diffie-Hellman* secret sharing

 ### Integer Factorization